 Why Is Your A/C Not Removing Enough Humidity?

 While you may be worried that your air conditioning isn’t working, the reason your system may be inadequately removing moisture from the air could be weather-related.
 Florida humidity tends to be high, and your air conditioner has the job of reducing humidity while cooling your home.
-On particularly humid days, it’s common for cooling systems to be unable to thoroughly reduce indoor humidity.
+On particularly humid days, it’s common for cooling systems to be unable to reduce indoor humidity thoroughly.
 The result is sticky air that may make your home uncomfortable even if the temperature is lower than it is outdoors.

 Removing Humidity From Your Home